dtmehr/startup/README.md

 ### Elevator pitch

 Since the ancient days, humans everywhere have adorned themselves with nice things.
-Jewlry is a key component and indicator of a greater cultural manifestation.
+Jewelry is a key component and indicator of a greater cultural manifestation.
 My bracelet startup provides a way for people to express themselves in their daily lives.
 Starting with the website, and finishing with the bracelet on your wrist, this startup is made to provide a unique and personal experience to all.

 ### Design